St. Petersburg station (Amtrak): Amtrak

 The station's service under Seaboard Coast Line continued until 1971, when Amtrak assumed operation of most of the nation's passenger rail service.
 Assigned station code STP, the St. Petersburg Amtrak station was serviced by trains such as the Champion, Floridian, Silver Star, and Silver Meteor.
 On February 1, 1984, passenger rail service to St. Petersburg came to an end following the discontinuation of all Amtrak rail services in Pinellas County.
-Operations continued from the St. Petersburg station for Amtrak's Thruway Motorcoach bus service, linking passengers to rail connections in Tampa and Orlando.
+Operations continued from the St. Petersburg station for Amtrak Thruway bus service, linking passengers to rail connections in Tampa and Orlando.
 The station served as a boarding location for the bus service until the 1990s, when the station was closed.

 Current status

 After its usage as a train station ended, the former St. Petersburg station was renovated for use by a pharmaceutical company.
 The trackside awning that covered the platform, along with the block lettering "Saint Petersburg" were removed and disposed of in an early 2008 effort to "commercialize" the property.
 All traces of the property's link to rail history were removed, save for a slight concrete rise on the South end of the tracks where the edge of the platform once stood, and the secondary platforms, which served as picnic and storage areas.
 As of 2016, the station building is unoccupied and for sale.

-Amtrak continues to offer Thruway Motorcoach service for St. Petersburg and all of Pinellas County through a station located in Pinellas Park, Florida.
+Amtrak continues to offer Amtrak Thruway service for St. Petersburg and all of Pinellas County through a station located in Pinellas Park, Florida.
 The Clearwater-St. Petersburg Amtrak Station retains the STP Amtrak code previously used by the 1963 St. Petersburg station.